Salary Increase Guidelines

 - To address job equity in comparison to market or “labor market.”
 Labor market is defined as the area within which employers compete for labor.
 The market is composed of those institutions, businesses and organizations from which University units recruit or would logically recruit.
 Justification for an increase due to labor market/external equity must be substantiated by market survey data.

 - As a retention offer for an employee who has a documented, confirmable salary offer from an outside institution.
 In instances where an offer has not been presented, departments must be able to demonstrate that the intended salary increase recipient is considered a finalist for the external position.
 Justification for an increase due to retention should include an assessment of the individual’s merit and value to the institution and the circumstances warranting a retention adjustment.

 Please refer to the EHRA Non-Faculty Salary Approval Chart for additional information on required levels of review and approval.

+Salary increases that only require approval by the EHRA HR Office can be retroactive to the first of the month in which the action was submitted to the EHRA HR Office.
+Salary increases that require UNC System Office approval can be retroactive to the first of the month in which the action was submitted to the System Office.
 Actions requiring either BOT or BOG approval may not be effective until the day that the final Board approval is granted.
 For example, if BOT meets on January 15, an action requiring BOT’s approval may not have an effective date earlier than January 15.
 If BOG approval is also required for this action, and the BOG meets and approves the action on February 18, the earliest effective date for the action is February 18.
 Please take into account the Board approval dates when determining the effective date for your proposed increases for actions that require this level of approval.